infusionsoft/keap-sdk/sdks/v2/javascript/docs/LeadSourceRecurringExpensesApi.md

 - **Accept**: application/json

-## listExpensesIncurredFromLeadSourceRecurringExpenseUsingGET
+## listExpensesIncurredFromLeadSourceRecurringExpense

-> ListLeadSourceExpensesResponse listExpensesIncurredFromLeadSourceRecurringExpenseUsingGET(leadSourceId, leadSourceRecurringExpenseId, opts)
+> ListLeadSourceExpensesResponse listExpensesIncurredFromLeadSourceRecurringExpense(leadSourceId, leadSourceRecurringExpenseId, opts)

 Retrieves a list of expenses incurred from a recurring expense